rchmura/vimeography/readme.txt

 Yes, but you’ll need some PHP knowledge to do it!
 Open the file you want to add the gallery to, and type `<?php do_shortcode('[vimeography id="#"]'); ?>`, where `#` is replaced by the ID number of your gallery.

-= Can I change the colors/layout of my Vimeography theme? =
+= Can I change the look of my Vimeography theme? =

-Not yet!
-All themes are set in stone, but we do have plans to add a custom css editor.
+Heck yeah!
+Use the appearance editor to change your theme's style so that it matches your site perfectly.

 = What features do you have planned in future versions of Vimeography? =

-- Vimeography Pro
-- Theme Customization
-- Custom CSS Editor
+- Vimeography Pro, which will include inline galleries, comments, unlimited videos and more!

 == Screenshots ==